Mustafamegahed20/mustafamegahed20/README.md

 <details>
   <summary><strong>About me</strong></summary>

-- A passionate Data Engineer skilled in BI, Big Data, and creating Data Pipelines from collection to wrangling to analyzing then visualizing then presenting automated reports.

 - :school: Fresh graduate From Systems and Biomedical Engineering at Cairo University

 - 👯 I'm currently looking for opportunities in the roles of Data Engineer or Business  Intelligence